nim-lang/Nim/doc/manual.md

 Parameters are iterated by position and these parameter pairs are compared for their type relation.
 The general goal of this comparison is to determine which parameter is least general.

-The types considered are not of the inputs from the callsite, but of the competing candidates' parameters.

 Some examples: